 Industrial logistics of the future

-What are the goals of the @work team right now?
+What are the current goals of the @Work team?